 Few recreational anglers directly target eel.
 Hook and line fishermen, for the most part, catch eel incidentally when fishing for other species.
 The NMFS Marine Recreational Fisheries Statistics Survey (MRFSS), which has surveyed recreational catch in ocean and coastal county waters since 1981, shows a declining trend in the catch of eel during the latter part of the 1990's.
-According to MRFSS, 2001 recreational harvest was 34,869 fish, which represents an increase in number of fish from 2000 (25,843 fish).
-New York, Georgia, Delaware and New Jersey together represented 81% of the recreational American eel landings in 2001.
-About one half of the eel caught are released alive by the anglers.
+According to MRFSS1, 2003 recreational total catch was 156,381 fish, which represents a more than three-fold increase in number of fish from 2002 (44,043 fish).
+New Jersey represented 46% of the recreational American eel catch and 69% of the recreational American eel harvest in 2003.
+About 80% of the eel caught were released alive by the anglers in 2003 (MRFSS 2003 total recreational harvest was 31,032 fish).
 Eel are often purchased by recreational fishermen for use as bait for larger gamefish such as striped bass, and some recreational fishermen may catch eels and then utilize them as bait.